-- have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge; - can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding.
+- have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge; - can be assured that safeguarding policies and procedures are effective and support the school in delivering a robust whole-school approach to safeguarding.

-The RHoS and CEO undertake high-level child protection and safeguarding training at least every two years.
-As they may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Head of School, they receive training in managing allegations for this purpose.
+As the RHoS/CEO, may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Principal, they receive training in managing allegations for this purpose.

-13.4.
-Recruitment - interview panels
+14.4 Recruitment - interview panels

-All staff involved in conducting interviews for any post at the school and all HR staff will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of KCSIE and the school's safeguarding procedures.
+At least one person (ideally all staff involved in conducting interviews and HR staff) conducting any interview for any post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.

-13.5.
-Staff who have contact with students and families.
+14.5 Staff who have contact with students and families.